Leonardo-Boss/suckless-site/sta.li/faq.md

 Also a security issue with dynamically linked libraries are executables with the suid flag.
 A user can easily run dynamic library code using LD_PRELOAD in conjunction with some trivial program like ping.
-Using a statically linked executable with the suid flag eliminates this problem completely.
+Using a static executable with the suid flag eliminates this problem completely.

 Apart from that we link against libraries with low footprint (eg uclibc instead